A differential analogue of the wild automorphism conjecture: Transitivity of the automorphism group

 \section{Transitivity of the automorphism group}

 In this section, we show that a projective variety admitting a wild vector field is a homogeneous space for its automorphism group.
-Our proof will use a bit of differential-algebraic geometry that we now recall.
+Upon reading an earlier version of this paper, Serge Cantat communicated a simpler proof of this fact to us, using the holomorphic flow induced by an algebraic vector field.
+We present our original proof here, which is based on results of Buium appearing in~\cite{Buium}.
+One advantage of our approach is that it works in the more general category of algebraic $D$-varieties, and this may be of independent interest.

-Fix an algebraically closed field~$k$ of characteristic zero.
-We can embed $k$ as the subfield of constants of a differential field $(F,\delta)$ that is {\em differentially closed}, meaning that every finite system of differential-polynomial equations and inequations over~$F$ that has a solution in some differential field extension of $(F,\delta)$ already has a solution in $(F,\delta)$.
-(Here we are using that $k$ is algebraically closed.)
-Let us fix such $(F,\delta)$.
-We will need the notion of a {\em $D$-variety over $(F,\delta)$} in the sense of Buium~\cite{Buium}: an algebraic variety $Y$ over $F$ equipped with a derivation on $\mathcal{O}_Y$ that extends $\delta$ on $F$.
+We begin by briefly recalling the setting of $D$-algebraic geometry.
+Fix an algebraically closed differential field $(K,\delta)$ of characteristic zero with (algebraically closed) field of constants~$k$.
+We will need the notion of a {\em $D$-variety over $(K,\delta)$} in the sense of Buium~\cite{Buium}: an algebraic variety $Y$ over $K$ equipped with a derivation on $\mathcal{O}_Y$ that extends $\delta$ on $K$.
 Such a derivation induces, and indeed is determined by, a regular section to the {\em prolongation} $\tau Y\to Y$, a certain torsor of the tangent space $TY\to Y$ induced by $\delta$.
 In affine co-ordinates $x=(x_1,\dots,x_n)$ and $y=(y_1,\dots,y_n)$, the defining equations for $\tau Y$ are of the form

-as $f\in F[x]$ ranges among a generating set for the ideal of (the corresponding affine chart of) $Y$, and $f^\delta$ is the polynomial obtained from $f$ by applying $\delta$ to the coefficients.
+as $f\in K[x]$ ranges among a generating set for the ideal of (the corresponding affine chart of) $Y$, and $f^\delta$ is the polynomial obtained from $f$ by applying $\delta$ to the coefficients.
 Given a $D$-variety $(Y,s)$, a $D$-\emph{subvariety} is a subvariety $Y'\subseteq Y$ such that $s(Y')\subseteq\tau(Y')$.
 For a more detailed (but still brief) introduction to these notions, including additional references, see~\cite[$\S$2.1]{BLM}.